WHU-USI3DV/SCoT/README.md

-# 3D-SCoT: Teaching 3D-LLMs to Think Spatially with Million-scale CoT Annotations
+# SCoT: Teaching 3D-LLMs to Think Spatially with Million-scale CoT Annotations

 This is the official PyTorch implementation of SCoT.